dolphindb/Tutorials_EN/python_api.md

 ```

 **Details:**
 Get the current status of the object.
-Return a class with the following attributes:
+It returns a class with the following attributes and methods:

 * **isExiting:** whether the threads are exiting
 * **errorCode:** error code